UCDCowShed/StudyBarn/SprintPlanning3.md

 **Yeongjin Lee**:
 - Worked on views: `AdminView`, `AddAreaView`, `AddAreaViewModel`, `AddSubAreaView`, & `AddSubAreaViewModel`
 - Delt with area and subarea models by connecting to firebase
-- Researched on filter, sort, and pagination,
+- Researched on filter, sort, and pagination
-- admin page for admin users
+- Created admin page for admin users

 **Jinho Yon**:
 - Worked on view:  `DetailsView`